brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 \- Some Platform Engineer probably

 ::: notes
+- This isn't a direct quote, but this could be how it feels
+- So we have to ask our selves.
 - How do users report problems?
 - How do these reports find the responsible person/team?
 - Who follows up on reports that span several teams?
-- Is this users responsibility?
+- Is this users responsibility, the teams or someone else?
 :::

 ---